RudraMenon/RudraMenon.github.io/index.md

 ```

 # Parsing and Data Management
 Once we had the data, we had to do a lot of cleaning and maniupulation to make the data usable, as it was not in the same format that it appeared in on the very user-friendly site.
-Columns needed to be renamed.
+We also had to make some new fields of our own.

 The biggest portion of this step was dedicated to calculating the Plus-Minus value for each player on the team, the means with which we were able to rank all the players from best to worst.
 Plus-Minus is a mechanism that takes positive actions on the field and balances them against negative actions on the field.
 A coach or captain can put into the system how many drops or turns a player was responsible for, as well as their goals and assists.
 Drops, turns, and stalls each count as -1, while goals and assists count as +1.
 All these actions are added together to create the player's Plus-Minus score.